GeoBrodas/linksnap/README.md

 <img src="/public/images/cover.png" alt="cover-image" width="100%" align="center">

-### Linksnap - The LinkTree for developers
+<h2 align="center">Linksnap - One place for all your links</h2>

-Free, Open source, and built for the community❤️
+<p align="center">Free, Open source, and built for the community❤️</p>

 ---

-#### What's Linksnap?
+## What's Linksnap?

-Linksnap is a LinkTree alternative for developers to showcase their activity across different platforms like GitHub, Hashnode, Dev.to.
+Linksnap is a LinkTree/Biolink alternative for developers to showcase their activity across different platforms like GitHub, Hashnode, Dev.to.

-#### ✨ Features
+### ✨ Features

-- 🕊️Lightweight and Easy to use!
+- 🕊️ Lightweight and Easy to use!
-- 🔗Create shareable links.
+- 🔗 Create shareable links.
-- 😺Fetch Stats from your favourite platforms.
+- 😺 Fetch Stats from your favourite platforms.
+- 🤹🏽 Responsive across multiple devices.

-#### 🔨 Roadmap
+### 🔨 Roadmap

 - [ ] Fetch stats from Dev.to
 - [ ] Customize the theme on your profile.